bertiqwerty/exmex/Readme.md

 ```
 eval_expr::<f32>(&expr, &[2.5, 3.7])  // 14.992794866624788
 ```
-The index `n` of the number in the slice corresponds to the
+The `n`-th number in the slice corresponds to the
 `n`-th variable.
 Thereby only the first occurence of the variables is relevant.
 In this example, we have `x=2.5` and `y=3.7`.